Get Quotes

 Check with your agent or insurer when filing a claim for more information.

-This article has been reviewed by licensed insurance industry expert Moshe Fishman.
+This article has been reviewed by licensed insurance industry expert Moshe Fishman on July 24, 2025.

 Who doesn’t love saving time and money?
 That’s the idea behind numerous online platforms that offer users special incentives if you fill out a form with your contact information or sign up with your email.
 But not all of these platforms are providing a direct result from their business product or service.
 Yes, these platforms have become a mainstay of digital marketing.